vincentaudebert/vincentaudebert.github.io/_posts/2015-01-29-angularjs-prevent-button-submit-form.md

 ###How to fix it?
 Here comes the easy answer... and the "attribute jungle" of AngularJS :)

-You simply need to add what type of button is your button.
-Legit.
+You simply need to add what type of button your button is.

 Here is the right code.
 {% highlight html %}